 Seeing your work as something alive, your path to mastery is to study and absorb these details in a universal fashion, to the point at which you feel the life force and can express it effortlessly in your work.

 In any competitive environment in which there are winners or losers, the person who has the wider, more global perspective will inevitably prevail.
-The reason is simple: such a person will be able to think beyond the moment and control the overall dynamic through careful strategizing.

 “Look wider and think further ahead” must be your motto.